Fleid/fleid.github.io/_posts/2020-09-30-azure-static-blog.md

 Let's jump into the details.

-## Step 1 : Starting with the Static Website and the CDN Profile
+## Step 1 and 2 : Starting with the Static Website and the CDN Profile

-Follow the **parts 1 and 2** from this [awesome tutorial](https://www.wrightfully.com/azure-static-website-custom-domain-https) from John M. Wright.
+Let's follow the **parts 1 and 2** from this [awesome tutorial](https://www.wrightfully.com/azure-static-website-custom-domain-https) from John M. Wright.

 In part 2, I've personally used the `Azure CDN from Microsoft` and it went great.